-Last Updated on 09/02/2024 by Dochlaggie.
+Last Updated on 14/05/2024 by Denise Leo.
 Post first published on September 2, 2021.

 Do Pomeranians Go Through a Puppy Ugly Stage?

 Yes, most Pomeranian pups go through a Pomeranian uglies puppy stage.
-This period is called many names including the Pomeranian puppy uglies, Pomeranian monkey stage, ugly stage of Pomeranian, Pom uglies, monkey stage of Pomeranian, Pomeranian transformation, and the Pom puppy uglies.
+This period is called many names, including the Pomeranian puppy uglies, Pomeranian monkey stage, ugly stage of Pomeranian, Pom uglies, monkey stage of Pomeranian, Pomeranian transformation, and the Pom puppy uglies.

 Pom Puppy Uglies Indications